Sairyss/domain-driven-hexagon/README.md

 - Separating code into modules/layers/use-cases, using some building blocks like controllers/services/entities, respecting boundaries and dependency injections etc. may be a good idea for any project.
 - But practices like creating an object for every primitive, using `Value Objects` to separate business logic into smaller classes, separating `Domain Models` from `Persistence Models` etc. in projects that are more data-centric and have little or no business logic may only complicate such solutions and add extra boilerplate code, data mapping, maintenance overheads etc. without adding much benefit.

+[DDD](https://en.wikipedia.org/wiki/Domain-driven_design) and other practices described here are mostly about creating software with complex business logic.
+But what would be a better approach for simpler applications?

+For applications with not a lot of business logic consider other architectures.
+The most popular is probably [MVC](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller). _Model-View-Controller_ is better suited for [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) applications with little business logic since it tends to favor designs where software is mostly the view of the database.

 # General recommendations on architectures, best practices, design patterns and principles